 And in a world with a growing population and shrinking resources, the race is on to figure out how humans can continue to thrive on this planet without ruining it.

 Yes, technology is the driving force for huge positive change in the world, but as an industry, we must keep in mind our own impact and do our bit to save the planet.

 Think of the world today: it has never been richer, humans have never lived such long, productive and healthy lives, and we have brought technology to the point where machines could soon help us solve many of our remaining problems.
 However, this can have a high cost on our planet.

-In the data centre industry, sustainability must form an integral part of every data centre strategy moving forward.
+In the data center industry, sustainability must form an integral part of every data center strategy moving forward.
 Those who achieve the balance of increased performance and reduced energy consumption, by prioritising a green data strategy that will power the advancements of humanity, will lead the charge.

 As an industry, we need to look in the mirror to ensure our future thinking projects are not, in fact, creating a new problem for our planet.

 Minimising our footprint

 At Lenovo, we are already working on some unique projects that focus on sustainability and have seen some great examples of what can be done to minimise our footprint.

 For example, when it comes to harnessing renewable energy, Vestas is using game-changing advanced data analytics and simulations to better place wind turbines for optimal energy results.
 The compute-intensive streaming of data analyses and simulations are transformed into actionable insights to optimise sustainable wind energy.